 A King Without A Crown

-I used to take on a noble character whenever it comes to acting among my peers.
-I remember performing King Nebuchadnezzar in a high school drama class.
-It was sport hearing my classmates address me as the king.
-Nebu – the short-lived nickname that followed after wasn’t much fun.
+I used to adopt a noble persona whenever acting among my peers.
+I remember playing King Nebuchadnezzar in a high school religious studies drama class.
+It was fun hearing my classmates address me as the king.
+Nebu—the short-lived nickname that followed—wasn’t much fun.
 Please don’t listen to me; I enjoyed the attention.
 Haha!

-Spending my holidays in the countryside was fun.
+Spending my holidays in the countryside was a lot of fun.
 I won’t forget my childhood moments and those who made them memorable.
-I recall not-so-cozy train rides to and fro the country, hunting rodents with my buddies, running an insect zoo (this is very personal to me), killing straying poisonous snakes and chipmunks that destroyed furniture in the house, swimming in shallow streams, and catching crabs, wrestling with other boys, numerous farm adventures, and more.
-These are stories to be told.
-It gives me extreme joy when I recall them.
-Hence, I’m grateful for the experience.
-I try to keep records of stories and lessons learned in my evolving blog.
-A lot has been written here and elsewhere, but sadly much is nearly or entirely forgotten.
-Well, I will work hard to put the pieces together.
+I recall not-so-cozy train rides to and from the countryside, hunting rodents with my buddies, running a personal insect zoo, killing straying poisonous snakes and chipmunks that destroyed furniture in the house, swimming in shallow streams, catching crabs, wrestling with other boys, numerous farm adventures, and more.
+These are stories worth telling.
+It gives me great joy to remember them.
+Therefore, I’m grateful for those experiences.
+I try to keep records of stories and lessons learned in my growing blog.
+A lot has been written here and elsewhere, but sadly, much is nearly or entirely forgotten.
+Well, I will work hard to piece everything together.

 More to Africa…

-There’s a lot yet to be revealed about Africa.
-While many may choose to focus on the ills in African societies, many good things are going on in the continent.
+There’s still much to learn about Africa.
+While many focus on the problems in African societies, many positive things are happening across the continent.

-I launched this blog to document my past and future nostalgic moments.
-I aim to promote the dignity of the African homeland and her rich heritage.
-Also, my blog seeks to persuade people to acknowledge their humble beginnings.
-It is the past that made us who we are today.
-As for me, my life experiences made me resilient and desirous of contributing to positive change.
+I started this blog to document my nostalgic moments from the past and future.
+My goal is to promote the dignity of the African homeland and its rich heritage.
+Additionally, my blog aims to encourage people to recognize their humble beginnings.
+It is the past that has shaped who we are today.
+For me, my life experiences have made me resilient and eager to contribute to positive change.